NicolasVecchioli/credit-risk-logit-shap/README.md

-# credit-risk-logit-shap
-An end-to-end project on credit default risk using logistic regression and SHAP values.

 # Credit Risk Prediction with Logistic Regression and SHAP

 This project analyzes credit default risk using logistic regression.
 The dataset is from [Give Me Some Credit](https://www.kaggle.com/c/GiveMeSomeCredit/data), a classic binary classification task.